Outdoor Research Microgravity

 Outdoor Research’s Microgravity joins a crowded field of capable hardshell jackets built for hiking and alpine use.
 One of the Microgravity’s closest competitors in terms of construction is Patagonia’s Rainshadow.
 Recently upgraded to a 3-layer build (the original was 2.5L) without an increase in price, the jacket offers similar levels of comfort and stretch, durability, and weight at 14 ounces.
 However, the two differ in hood design: while the Rainshadow’s should fit better for hiking or everyday use, it’s not large enough to wear over a helmet.
 Further, the OR’s AscentShell fabric gets the edge in breathability, although you get pit zips with the Patagonia.
 Overall, given the disappointing wet-weather protection from the OR, the $50-cheaper Patagonia strikes us as the better buy.

 Black Diamond has been rapidly expanding their rain shell lineup, and the latest model is the HighLine Stretch.
-At $299, it’s $50 pricier than the Microgravity but has similar alpine ambitions with a 3-layer stretchy build and climbing helmet-compatible hood—all while coming in about 2 ounces less (12.7 oz.).
+At $300, it’s around $50 pricier than the Microgravity but has similar alpine ambitions with a 3-layer stretchy build and climbing helmet-compatible hood—all while coming in about 2 ounces less (12.7 oz.).
 BD has also incorporated a notable earth-friendly feature with a PFC-free DWR coating.
 Given that it’s brand new and incorporates some innovative tech, the HighLine doesn’t have much of a track record, but we’ve been pleased with the protection and comfort from their simpler, 2.5-layer StormLine and FineLine shells.
 If it holds up as well as those jackets, the HighLine could be a real winner.

 A third alternative is a jacket we’ve alluded to a number of times in this write-up: OR’s own Interstellar.
 Released a couple years ago as a replacement to the impressive Realm, the jacket shares the Microgravity’s AscentShell build in a trimmed-down form.
 You lose some durability with the 20-denier shell and thin lining, but the gains in weight savings and packability are well worth it.
 Plus, the lighter build is more in line with AscentShell’s strengths—the material can’t match a Gore-Tex shell in terms of outright protection in the harshest conditions, but it’s impressively breathable.
 Even without the issues with the DWR coating, the Microgravity is still a cut below the Interstellar.